 Research conducted by Flexioffices used data from the Office of National Statistics (ONS) to reveal the growth and decline of industries since 2010 in regions across the UK.
 Comparing data since after the EU Referendum, results showed that almost all occupations have seen a decline in growth.

 Regions that have seen the slowest growth since Brexit are Scotland, the South East and South West with less than two per cent growth in job industries.
 The East and Yorkshire and the Humber have only grown by a sluggish two per cent, and Wales three per cent.
 Compared to previous years and before the public voted Brexit South East, London and Yorkshire and Humber have all dropped by nearly a five per cent growth.

 This can be broken down into occupations experiencing the largest overall decrease in numbers since the EU referendum.
-These mostly include government, labour intensive and manual roles such as teaching and education professionals, skilled metal and electrical trades, shelf fillers, vehicle trades, care workers, printing and binding workers and textile, weavers and upholsterers.
+These mostly include government, labour intensive and manual roles such as teaching and education professionals, shelf fillers, vehicle trades, care workers, printing and binding workers and textile, weavers and upholsterers, and skilled metal and electrical trades.

 Although website design and development are one of the largest overall growing industries between 2010 and 2018 with an 80 per cent rise, since the Brexit vote growth has declined by a whopping -10 per cent.

 Industries that have also slowed since 2016 are public administration and defence and compulsory social security by 12 per cent, and human health and social work activities which has slowed seven per cent.

 Dr Greg Barnes, Lecturer in Business at Leeds Trinity University comments: